adwaithks/Blackslate/README.md

 Near-term: the best **Claude Code–native terminal** on macOS.

 Longer-term: **a full-stack developer workspace that lives inside the terminal** — an integrated editor, Claude events timeline, splits, composer + model controls, and git actions.
 Everything for a complete read–edit–run loop without leaving the surface where the agent works.
 Not Electron.
 Not a browser tab.
-A native macOS app built for the workflow of 2025.
+A native macOS app built for the workflow of 2026.

+**We are deliberately opinionated about scope.** Every feature must earn its place — if it doesn't make working with Claude Code meaningfully better, it doesn't ship.
+No bloat, no feature creep, no "nice to have" that costs attention.

 ---